Philly school officials want to close this Frankford middle and replace it with a K-8. Teachers worry programs will be lost.

 “I’ve never heard any parents we’ve had enrolled say, ‘We hate middle schools,’” said Jessica Peruso, an autistic support teacher at Harding.
 “That was a theme — but where did that come from?"

-A hub for special education students
+A hub for special-education students

 Teachers also dispute the rationale for closing Harding specifically — questioning how the district scored Harding as “poor” for program alignment on a rubric for determining which schools to close.

-“The things they said they based their score on — we have all of those things," Dufner said, noting that Harding has two gyms, media and technology labs, and dedicated spaces for English learners and special needs students.
+“The things they said they based their score on — we have all of those things," Dufner said, noting that Harding has two gyms, media and technology labs, and dedicated spaces for English learners and special-needs students.

 Like other teachers, Dufner faulted the district for Harding’s underenrollment, saying its decision to allow charter schools had drawn students away.

-But she also questioned whether Harding — which the district rated as only half utilized — was being penalized for its large population of students receiving special education services.
+But she also questioned whether Harding — which the district rated as only half utilized — was being penalized for its large population of students receiving special-education services.
 Autistic support classrooms, for instance, are required to have no more than eight students, far smaller than a standard class size.

 That “creates the appearance of underutilized space,” but it’s not, Dufner said.

-Harding serves as a hub for special education students from a range of neighborhoods beyond the Harding catchment, teachers said.
+Harding serves as a hub for special-education students from a range of neighborhoods beyond the Harding catchment, teachers said.
 They described the school’s culture as particularly inclusive of kids with special needs.

-“That makes me the most nervous for closing,” said Peruso, who has taught at Harding since 2014, and was recently named the district’s Teacher of the Month.
+“That makes me the most nervous for closing,” said Peruso, who has taught at Harding since 2014 and was recently named the district’s Teacher of the Month.
 “I’m concerned about my kids.
 I’ve been teaching autistic support here forever.
 I don’t want them to get lost.”

 Under the district’s plan, Harding would have a phased closure, starting in the 2027-28 school year.
-Students previously assigned to Harding would instead attend Sullivan, John Marshall, Lawton, and Carnell schools.
+Students previously assigned to Harding would instead attend Sullivan, John Marshall, Lawton, or Carnell schools.
 Meanwhile, the Harding building — rated by the district as in “unsatisfactory” condition — would receive upgrades before the expanded Sullivan school moves in.

 “You’re going to come here and fix the building for Sullivan students?
 Why aren’t the Harding students worth that investment?”
 Peruso said.